The objective of this experiment is to verify Ohm's law.

 (e) Alternating Current Measurement:

 Some multi-meters are capable of measuring alternating currents and some are not.
-If they are designed to do so, the method of using them for this purpose is similar to measuring dc.
-However, "clamp ammeters" are used to measure ac.
-AC measurements are not included in this experiment.
+If they are designed to do so, the method of using them for this purpose is similar to measuring a dc current.
+However, "clamp ammeters" are used to measure ac currents.
+AC current measurement is not included in this experiment.